Will Belcher, PLA, ASLA

 Will’s passion and consensus-building approach to design fosters collaboration, creating ecologically intelligent and socially purposeful spaces with a distinctive sense of place.

-Will’s inventiveness has yielded ecologically intelligent and socially purposeful places including the recently completed Cummins Green* in Indianapolis, Pennovation Works* in Philadelphia, the Master Plan for the Alexandria Waterfront* in Virginia, and Mill River Park and Greenway* in Stamford, CT which recently won a ‘Great American Places’ Award by the American Planning Association and a Design Honor Award by the American Society of Landscape Architects in 2015.
+Will’s inventiveness has yielded ecologically intelligent and socially purposeful places including the recently completed Cummins Green* in Indianapolis, Pennovation Works* in Philadelphia, Apple Park* in California, the Master Plan for the Alexandria Waterfront* in Virginia, and Mill River Park and Greenway* in Stamford, CT which recently won a ‘Great American Places’ Award by the American Planning Association and a Design Honor Award by the American Society of Landscape Architects in 2015.

-Prior to forming Ground Control, Will was an Associate at OLIN, an internationally acclaimed landscape architecture studio.
-His recent work includes the design for The Hills at Vallco* in collaboration with Rafael Viñoly Architects.
+Prior to forming Ground Control, Will was an Associate at OLIN, an internationally acclaimed landscape architecture studio, where his recent work included the design for Vallco Town Center* in collaboration with Rafael Viñoly Architects.
 The project re-envisions a 50-acre abandoned mall into a mixed use town center including a 30-acre rooftop park that will be the world’s largest green roof upon completion.
-His other recent work includes the National Desert Storm War Memorial* in Washington DC, large scale urban planning and design at Camana Bay* in the Caribbean, and the renovation of the Alderman Library* at the University of Virginia in collaboration with HBRA Architects.
+His other recent work at OLIN included the National Desert Storm War Memorial* in Washington DC, large scale urban planning and design at Camana Bay* in the Caribbean, and the renovation of the Alderman Library* at the University of Virginia in collaboration with HBRA Architects.

 Will earned a Bachelors of Landscape Architecture at Virginia Tech.
-During his studies, he received several awards, including the ASLA Honor Award and the Stanley Abbott Award for his master plan for the Lower Hill District in Pittsburgh entitled 'Pittsburgh's Fourth River: A Confluence of Cultures'.
+During his studies, he received several awards, including the ASLA Honor Award and the Stanley Abbott Award for his master plan for the Lower Hill District in Pittsburgh titled 'Pittsburgh's Fourth River: A Confluence of Cultures'.

 *work completed prior to Ground Control

 Aya Miyakoda, PLA, ASLA

 Aya is a landscape architect at Ground Control in Philadelphia.
 A registered landscape architect in both North Carolina and Japan, she brings a unique design perspective shaped from over 15 years of diverse professional experience to project conceptualization, design development, and construction documentation and implementation.
 Born and raised in Tokyo, she was drawn to urban design, architecture and landscape architecture by observing the complexity of the urban environment in Tokyo and contrasting countryside of Japan.